 You will be allocated an NCEA rank score based on your best 80 credits at Level 3 (or higher) over a maximum of five approved subjects.
-These credits are then weighted by awarding points based on the level of achievement attained in each set of credits - Excellence (4 points), Merit (3 points) or Achieved (2 points).
+These credits are then weighted by awarding points based on the level of achievement attained in each set of credits.
 Up to 24 credits are counted for each approved subject.
 The maximum rank score is 320.